Why you should get a SIM Card when traveling to Japan

 A Subscriber Identity Module (SIM) card is a standard part of any cellular mobile device and allows said device to connect to a network for usage.
 Oftentimes, visitors to Japan will look into purchasing a temporary SIM card for using international phone data prior to their trip.

 For using these SIM cards in Japan, one can choose the period of valid usage (8 days, 16 days, or 31 days) and then have it sent to their delivery address in their home country prior to departing for their trip.
-After arriving in Japan, the SIM card can be inserted into their phone or device then configured using the directions found here.
+After arriving in Japan, the SIM card can be inserted into their phone or device, then configured using the directions found here.
 Simultaneously, SIM cards can be sent to a traveler's place of stay within Japan after they've arrived.

 Be aware that only an unlocked phone can use the Japanese SIM card, so be sure to check for phone compatibility prior to purchasing.
 Also note that the SIM card does not support access to phone calls or SNS messaging, but making calls through messenger applications like LINE (the most popular service in Japan), Whatsapp, or another service is possible and largely standard.

-In order to assess if a SIM card is the best choice as an international traveler, we’ll compare using a SIM card to three of the most common alternatives; Data roaming with pre-existing phone plans, foregoing individual data and instead relying on free public WiFi, and renting a pocket WiFi device.
+In order to assess if a SIM card is the best choice as an international traveler, we’ll compare using a SIM card to three of the most common alternatives; Data roaming with pre-existing phone plans, foregoing individual data and instead relying on free public WiFi, and renting a Pocket WiFi device.

 What is an E-SIM?